lupeMorales/tip-calculator-app/README.md

 ### The challenge

+The challenge is to build out this tip calculator app and get it looking as close to the given design as possible.

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size